 William Shakespeare's King Lear begins with Lear ignoring the natural order of family inheritance by deciding to divide his kingdom amongst his three daughters before his death..
 Typical of human nature, Lear is swayed by the sycophantic flattery of his two eldest...
 Read Article »

 King Claudius, as seen in William Shakespeare’s Hamlet, is both intelligent and well-spoken, two traits that, put together, complement his manipulative and dangerous nature.
 In fact though, it is his conscience that makes Claudius such a complex villain.
 Despite...
 Read Article »

 The same, it seems, is true of royalty, except that it is not only the family name on the line, but that of the entire country.
 In William Shakespeares Richard II, the father figures of Gaunt and York, try to persuade Richard to set things straight in England again...
 Read Article »

-Disclaimer: The views represented on this website are those of the individual authors only, and do not necessarily represent the views of Student Pulse, its owners, publishers, or affiliates.
+Disclaimer: content on this website is for informational purposes only.
+It is not intended to provide medical or other professional advice.
+Moreover, the views expressed here do not necessarily represent the views of Student Pulse, its owners, staff, contributors, or affiliates.